 Urban mobility in Arequipa presents challenges according to transport data from 2016, which reports 52,877 infractions, 5,410 accidents, 128 fatalities and 5,282 non-fatal victims.
-In 2008, public buses' modal accounted for 63% of the modal share, while walking represented 16.6%.
-By 2017, on the main north-south and south-north axis of the city, which traverse the historic centre, 47% of journeys were made by public transport, 30% by private vehicle and 23% by taxi.
+Two thousand-eight public buses accounted for 63% of the modal share, while walking represented 16.6%.
+By 2017, on the city's main north-south and south-north axes, which traverse the historic centre, 47% of journeys were made by public transport, 30% by private vehicle and 23% by taxi.